 In this guide, we'll help you understand the different types of gift cards, their benefits, and the different ways retailers can integrate gift cards into their businesses.

 Table of Contents

 A gift card or a gift certificate is a card with a certain amount of prepaid money that a customer can use for a variety of purchases in a certain store.
 They are commonly issued by retailers to encourage repeat purchases and earn customer loyalty.

-On the other hand, eGift cards can be purchased via a company's website, and can either be redeemed online or in-store.
-They provide the easiest and most convenient way for eCommerce retailers to integrate gift cards in their business offerings.
+On the other hand, eGift cards can be purchased via a company's website and redeemed online or in-store.
+They provide the easiest and most convenient way for eCommerce retailers to integrate gift cards into their business offerings.

 Here are the benefits of adding a gift card program to your business: